logamithra243/GYM/README.md

 ***Admin Module:***

-* Login: Secure access to the admin dashboard.
+* Login: Secure access to the admin dashboard.(Admin email: lmithra502@gmail.com, pwd: 55555)

 * Add Member: Register new members into the system.